-The benefits of a clearly defined and well-written marketing strategy are clear: You won’t run pretty ads in the wrong publications.
+The benefits of a clearly defined and well-written marketing strategy are clear: You won’t run pretty ads in the wrong publications or on the wrong websites.
 You won’t change directions every year, just to be fashionable.
 And you won’t have digital advertising effort that doesn’t jive with the rest of your branding.

 Bottom line… you’ll be more focused and efficient in everything you do.

 But how do you get there?
 In most small ad agencies strategy is not a deliverable.
 Account executives do it by the seat of the pants based on information provided by the client, and on gut instinct.
 Then they’ll just jump right into the sexiest part of the project… the creative execution.

 That fits with the prevailing perception: Most business people think of strategic planning as a left-brained activity, but ad agencies are enclaves of right-brained, creative thinking.
 Therefore, you can’t possibly get a brand strategy from them.

 Traditional thinking also says you need a consulting firm for strategy.

 What’s more helpful is a sensible combination of both services from one team: Strategic insight and disciplined execution.
 A left-brain, right-brain, one-two punch.
 That’s how my firm approaches it… insight first, THEN execution.

 No amount of creative wizardry will save a marketing campaign that lacks a strong, well-defined sales premise.
 That’s why we put so much emphasis on message development and front-end strategic issues.

 Setting aside time for some productive strategic thinking is the most valuable thing you can do for your business.
 And it’s not about spreadsheets, it’s about story telling.